Pipeline blast, quake strike 2014 Olympics Russian host Sochi

 "Emergencies Ministry servicemen scoured through the city districts, bridges and electrical cables, there was no damage," Gogoleva said.

-The epicentre of the quake was about 150 km (93 miles) off Sochi in the Black Sea.
+The epicenter of the quake was about 150 km (93 miles) off Sochi in the Black Sea.

 President Vladimir Putin ordered authorities to inspect Olympic sites, particularly those under construction, to ensure there was no damage, Interfax news agency reported.